 Overdue materials may be subject to late fines.

-Borrowing privileges are suspended for users who have received a second overdue notice for any currently checked out item.
+Borrowing privileges are suspended for users who have been sent a second overdue notice for any currently checked out item.
 A second overdue notice is sent approximately 2 weeks after an item becomes overdue.

 The Library offers universal returns; most circulating material can be returned to any New York Public Library location in the Bronx, Manhattan or Staten Island, except the Schomburg Center.
 Likewise, pickup of holds and payment of fines and fees may take place at any Library location with the exception of Schomburg.